top of page

 NOTE: This letter is NOT the same as the Introduction letter described below.
 If it says anywhere VOA, you know you do not have an EVISA.

 Allow at least 3 business days for processing.

 See link below for the Visa application: - ONLY USE THIS LINK

-Option 2 – Multiple entry – Visa on Arrival (VOA)
+Option 2 – Multiple entry – This is currently NOT available as at 2023

 The process for a multiple entry Visa can be done by making an application for a “Visa on Arrival.”
 Or VOA as it is commonly referred to.
 Watch out for many websites trying to sell this service to you for exorbitant prices.

 Simply put, if you follow the instructions in the link below, you will receive a letter by email with your name on it, which is your "letter of Introduction".
 There is an initial fee for this first step.
 By taking this letter together with your 2 passport photos and completed Visa Application form you will be able to ;-

 Check in to your flight.
 If you do not have your letter of introduction they won’t let you board.
 Please take care to bring the letter and the pages with your name on it to confirm you have been accepted for this kind of Visa.
 They are often separate to the main Introduction letter

 Once you arrive at your first point of entry to Vietnam, which from Australia will most likely be Hanoi, or HCMC you will go to the "VOA "Counter located just before you go through Immigration.
 By handing them your letter + form + photos + passport and fee, they will take it and stamp your Multiple Entry Visa into your passport.